Game Design & Production BS

 About the Program

-Students begin making game assets and games in their first terms as freshmen and continue making team-based game projects both small and large throughout their plan of study.
-Interdisciplinary teamwork is a core skill developed in teams of two to over eighteen, often spanning multiple programs including Computer Science, Music Industry, Animation, Virtual Production, and more.
-Every project enables students to experiment and refine their experience in the many roles required to produce a finished game.
-Drexel University offers multiple opportunities to support the entrepreneurial minded student, from Drexel’s on-campus indie incubator, the Entrepreneurial Game Studio, to the Close School of Entrepreneurship and the Baiada Institute for Entrepreneurship.
+Students start building game assets and games in their first terms as freshmen and continue to create team-based game projects both small and large throughout their plan of study.
+Interdisciplinary teamwork is a core skill developed in teams of two to over eighteen, often spanning multiple programs including Computer Science, Music Industry, Animation & VFX, Digital Media & Virtual Production, User Experience & Interaction Design, and more.
+Every project enables students to experiment and refine their experience in the numerous roles required to produce a finished game.

 Career building begins inside the classroom with team projects and networking, and outside the classroom with six or eighteen months of co-op experiences.